abitofalchemy/Frienso/FriensoAlpha/README.md

 Frienso
 =======

-Frienso iOS Nu
+Frienso iOS Alpha

 Version History
 ---------------

-ver 1.4 build 3.1   Added ability to save a resource (contact) and access it via the circle of Friends
+ver 1.4 build 3.2   Added ability to save a resource (contact) and access it via the circle of Friends
                     button, we can decide where else to make this available.
                     -  Fixed the sections view in the CoreCircle viewcontroller
-                    -  Fully logout and reset the local database is working
+                    -  Fully logout and reset the local database now working
-                    -
+                    -  Added a help view to the Home page (experimenting with this feature)
+                    -  Fixed the 'Watching' (which we might want to rename to something like On Watch, or something) to click on these cells and engage in comm with them.

 ver 1.4 build 2.0   Adding resources view to Home View